-Official websites must be hosted in the University’s official domain: missouristate.edu.
-Missouri State will not host outside domains, such as those ending in .com or .org, without an approved exemption by the Office of Web and New Media.
+Official websites must be hosted in the university’s official domain: missouristate.edu.
+Missouri State will not host outside domains, such as those ending in .com or .org, without an approved exemption by web strategy and development.

 The University will not host or link to outside domains for official University websites unless exemptions are approved.
 Although external domain names may help create short web addresses for University units to publicize, they also cause several problems: